MinecraftForge/Documentation/docs/advanced/accesstransformers.md

     * Example: `[[S` refers to `short[][]`
   * `L<class name>;` - references a reference type
     * Example: `Ljava/lang/String;` refers to `java.lang.String` reference type _(note the use of slashes instead of periods)_
+  * `(` - references a method descriptor, parameters should be supplied here or nothing if no parameters are present
+    * Example: `<method>(I)Z` refers to a method that requires an integer argument and returns a boolean
+  * `V` - indicates a method returns no value, can only be used at the end of a method descriptor
+    * Example: `<method>()V` refers to a method that has no arguments and returns nothing

 Examples
 --------